KartikDevSharma/LeetCode_Solutions/medium/1545/Find Kth Bit in Nth Binary String.md

 - **Clarity and Simplicity:** The logic is straightforward: adjust $k$, flip the inversion flag when necessary, and finally return the correct bit once we reduce the problem down to $S_1$.

 This is a very clean and efficient solution that builds directly on the recursive approach, but takes it one step further by optimizing for both time and space!
+#### Time Complexity:
+In this approach, we avoid recursion and handle everything iteratively.

+1. **Loop Execution:** The `while` loop runs while $n > 1$, and in each iteration, $n$ is decremented by 1.
+Thus, the loop runs at most $n-1$ times, which is $O(n)$.

+2. **Operations inside the loop:** Inside the loop, we calculate the midpoint and update $k$ based on whether it’s in the first or second half.
+Each of these operations—midpoint calculation, inversion flagging, and updating $k$—are all constant time operations, i.e., $O(1)$.

+Therefore, the total time complexity of this approach is:
+$O(n)$

+#### Space Complexity:
+- **No recursion:** Since the approach is iterative, there’s no recursive call stack, which saves space.
+- **Constant extra space:** The only additional space used is for a few variables like `midPoint`, `shouldInvert`, and $k$, all of which take constant space.

+Thus, the space complexity is:
+$O(1)$
+This makes this approach much more space-efficient than the recursive one.
 #### Code

 ```Java []